kammitama5/kammitama5.github.io/_posts/2017-7-21-Friday-July-21st.md

 ## Next seven days...

+# I hung out with my mentor last night!

+- he works at JPL, and gave me a few articles to read, as well as a radar photograph of [Maxwell Montes](https://en.wikipedia.org/wiki/Maxwell_Montes)!

 ## I have a lot going on

 - Writing a proposal for a technical talk for submittal.